73 Cute and Creative "Elf on the Shelf" Ideas

-You can buy specific outfits for your elf on the shelf, and !
-My fridge worked well for this one as ice, and being Canadian, hockey is everywhere.
 This is one of my personal favourites.
 It took her forever to find it, and it was awesome when she finally did!
 I used candy canes as skates as well as the stick.
-Hockey action figures are a dime a dozen in Canada, but this one, 'Bobby Orr' is a collectors item.
+Hockey action figures are a dime a dozen in Canada, but this one, 'Bobby Orr' is a collector's item.
 Luckily we had two!
-Go Bruins!! the jersey is a win
+Go Bruins!!

 Advent Calendar Thief

 I stuffed the elf's belly to make it look full, covered her face in chocolate, and replaced the calendar with a better one from Santa.
 I ate all the chocolates.
 Total win!!!

 Yep, most little girls like fashion and make up.
 It's not the generation, it's a fact.
 Barbie helped here!
 Snowflake tried on Barbie's clothes, and got into mommy's make up!
 To a little girl, it's super funny.